 Filters are created from different materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters catch more debris but may decrease your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, know that's like putting a MERV 16 filter in your heating and cooling system.
 It’s highly unlikely your system was designed to handle that level of resistance.
-If you’re worried about indoor air quality in Fort Lauderdale, think about getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This equipment works in tandem with your HVAC system.